 - 1. The minimum wages to be paid to contract laborers and mechanics (including apprentices) must be based on DOL's determination of the prevailing wage rates for the locality. - 2.
 Recipients can obtain wage rate determinations by submitting a request to DCA's CDBG Administration Section using a Request for Determination form.
-(A sample form DCA-WRI can be found in the Appendix.)
+(A sample form DCA-WRI can be found in the Appendix 1.)
 The request for a wage rate determination should be submitted to DCA at least 30 days in advance of the anticipated bid advertising date.
-It should not be requested so early as to cause multiple modifications to be issued. - 3.
+It should not be requested so early as to cause multiple modifications to be issued.
+Requests must include the type of construction (Heavy, Highway, Residential, or Building) and must include descriptions of the type of work to be performed under the contract. - 3.
 The CDBG Recipient should examine the Wage Rate Determination to ensure all needed classes of laborers or mechanics are listed in the wage determination.
 The Recipient must request additional classifications not included to be added to the wage decision.
-The Recipient must make this request in writing to the DCA Compliance Officer.
+Note that superintendents and the Recipient must make this request in writing to the DCA Compliance Officer.
 The request must include a Letter from the City/County where the project is taking place, and a letter from the contractor who employs the workers whose jobs need to be classified.
-The letter from the contractor must include the job classifications, rates of pay, and fringe benefits (if applicable) for the additional classifications. - 4.
-Ten (10) days before the bid opening date, the Recipient must contact DCA to check the wage determination to make sure it has not been updated with any new modifications of the wage decision already received.
+The letter from the contractor must include the job classifications, rates of pay, and fringe benefits (if applicable) for the additional classifications.
+Subcontractor requests for additional classifications must go through the prime contractor to be considered acceptable to DOL.
+Note that requests to DOL have a 30-day turnaround time.

-- 5. Changes, modifications, etc., to wage decisions published less than 10 days prior to bid opening do not apply if the Recipient's files include documentation establishing that reasonable time to notify all participants was not available. - 6.
+- 4. Ten (10) days before the bid opening date, the Recipient must contact DCA to check the wage determination to make sure it has not been updated with any new modifications of the wage decision already received. - 5.
+Changes, modifications, etc., to wage decisions published less than 10 days prior to bid opening do not apply if the Recipient's files include documentation establishing that reasonable time to notify all participants was not available. - 6.
 If the Recipient fails to include a wage decision, or for any reason the wrong wage decision is included, the Department of Labor may issue a special wage decision reflecting the proper rates.
 Those rates must be incorporated into the contract and be retroactive to the beginning of the construction.
 The Recipient can either terminate and re-solicit or incorporate the wage decision by change order, provided the contractor is compensated for any increases in wages resulting from the change. - 7.
-If a contract has not been awarded within 90 days of bid opening, the Recipient must confirm the correct wage rate determination to be used by contacting the CDBG Compliance Officer. - 8.
+If a contract has not been executed within 90 days of bid opening, the Recipient must confirm the correct wage rate determination to be used by contacting the CDBG Compliance Officer.
+If a contract has not been executed within 90 days of bid opening, the execution date is used as the date that determines the applicable wage decision and must be the wage decision used throughout the period of construction. - 8.
 Cross withholding allows for agency withholding of funds for wage restitution from a prime contractor under a current Davis-Bacon contract for under payments made under an unrelated Davis-Bacon contract which may have been with another agency.